 6. Figure Eight Island

-Figure Eight Island is so secluded that it’s an almost eerie place.
+Figure Eight Island is one of the most secluded North Carolina islands that it’s an almost eerie place.
 If you want to escape the crowds and disappear into a peaceful seaside paradise, this is the place for you!
 The best way to enjoy the island is to make your base at one of the lovely vacation homes that are for rent.

 Spend your days looking for seashells, fishing, swimming, kayaking, or biking.
 Don’t forget to watch for various species of birds that are often spotted in the area.